Laws, Regulations & Codes

 • Fourth offence - disqualification from event.

-In the event of any and all possible infractions, the Director must be summoned and every effort will be made to restore equity in accordance with the Laws.
+In the event of any and all possible infractions, the Tournament Director must be summoned and every effort will be made to restore equity in accordance with the Laws.